 They may install a cheap single stage thermostat on a 2 stage furnace.
 This causes your furnace to default its second stage operation to a timer and not operate by air temperature.
 This results in efficiency and comfort loss.

 They may install an unmatched evaporator coil that was never laboratory tested with the condenser in order to certify its efficiency rating.
-The EPA requires matched systems to get your Energy Star tax rebates.
+The EPA and DOE requires matched systems to get your Energy Star tax rebates.
 NIPSCO also requires matched systems for their rebate program.

 They may ignore your duct-work and airflow requirements of your system.
 For example, they may sell you a 3 ton AC unit because its "bigger and cooler", but your duct-work is only capable of flowing 2- 2.5 tons.
 Also, even if the duct-work is adequate, sometimes a system is over-sized.
 This causes the system to cool so rapidly, it doesn't have enough time to remove moisture.
 Your home will be cool, but damp.